openstack-infra/zuul/doc/source/zuul.rst

   The name of the job.
 This field is treated as a regular expression and will be applied to each job that matches.

+**queue-name (optional)**
+  Zuul will automatically combine projects that share a job into shared change queues for dependent pipeline managers.
+In order to report statistics about these queues, it is convenient for them to have names.
+Zuul can automatically name change queues, however these can grow quite long and are prone to changing as projects in the queue change.
+If you assign a queue-name to a job, Zuul will use that as the name for the shared change queue that contains that job instead of the automatically generated one.
+It is an error for a shared change queue to have more than one job with a queue-name if they are not the same.

 **failure-message (optional)**
   The message that should be reported to Gerrit if the job fails.